AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

 1. Click on the key icon in the CRM section next to the Dynamics connection.

-1. Once the key is clicked, a pop-up will appear and you'll be prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.
+1. Once the key is clicked, a pop-up will appear and you will be prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.

    ![](assets/re-authenticating-3.png)

-1. After you click **[!UICONTROL Submit]**, you'll be prompted to sign-in with [!DNL Azure Active Directory].
+1. After you click **[!UICONTROL Submit]**, you will be prompted to sign-in with [!DNL Azure Active Directory].
 When the authentication is successful, your Dynamics account will be re-authorized within [!DNL Marketo Measure].